ostramarkus/gdocs-to-web/md/index.md

 ### **Docstrings (dokumentationssträngar)**

+Docstrings är mer utförliga kommentarer som förklarar en funktion, modul eller

-> "Docstrings are denoted by triple quotes `"""` and are used to describe all public classes and functions." — [PEP 8, Docstrings](https://peps.python.org/pep-0008/)
+"Docstrings are denoted by triple quotes `"""` and are used to describe all public classes and functions."

 ```py
 def add(a, b):